-Additional Voluntary Contributions (AVCs)
+12. Additional voluntary contributions (AVCs)

 Some members obtain further benefits by paying AVCs into the Scheme.
 The liabilities in respect of these AVCs are equal to the value of the investments bought by the contributions.
-The Trustees' objective is to provide a range of funds, which will provide a suitable long term return for members, consistent with members' reasonable expectations.
+The Trustees' objective is to provide a range of funds that will provide a suitable long term return for members, consistent with members' reasonable expectations.